-3D spots segmentation: a tutorial
+3D spots segmentation : a tutorial

-N. Heck, T. Boudier
+N. Heck, T. Boudier1

 This plugin performs segmentation of spots in 3D.
 It requires one original image (Spots) and the image of seeds that generally correspond to the local maxima of the original image (Seeds).
 The plugin 3D Filters can be used to generate local maxima from an image.
+An alternative is the 3D Maxima Finder plugin, both available as part as the 3D ImageJ Suite.